A total of 20 men and 20 women volunteer to participate in a stat... | Channels for Pearson+

 Textbook QuestionTextbook Question

 A total of 20 men and 20 women volunteer to participate in a statistics project.
 The height and weight of each subject are given in the table.
-Compare the numerical values with the visual distribution of heights and weights you drew in the histograms and describe whether you think your visual impression matches the numerical values.
+Calculate the mean, variance, and standard deviation for height and weight in men and women.

 Verified Solution